Dynamical Signatures of Symmetry Broken and Liquid Phases in an $S=1/2$ Heisenberg Antiferromagnet on the Triangular Lattice

-Perhaps the most striking aspect, however, is the structure of the excitations at the K-points.
-As for the Goldstone-mode in the symmetry-broken phase, there is a minimum in the candidate QSL phase as well, albeit with a flatter dispersion and a rich structure of the distribution of the spectral weight above the minimum in contrast to the $120^{\circ}$ phase.
-The locations of the minima at ${\bf K}$ and ${\bf K^{\prime}}$ and related points are in accordance with the field-theoretical predictions by Song et al.~\cite{Song2019, Song2020}: They report the occurance of triplet monopole excitations at the corners of the Brillouin zone for a $U(1)$ DSL on a triangular lattice.
-The comparison of Fig.~\ref{fig:panel2}$b$ with variational Quantum Monte Carlo data for a DSL ansatz \cite{Becca2019, Ferrari2020} supports this conjecture.
-At the transition to the ordered phase for smaller $J_2$ coupling, the monopole operators whose quantum numbers correspond to the K-points condense~\cite{Song2019, Dupuis2019}, thus building up the familiar three-sublattice order.
-The comparison of the static structure factor sustains this theory: Although in the QSL phase at $\frac{J_2}{J_1}=0.125$, $\chi({\bf k})$ still exhibits maxima in the intensity around the K-points of the Brillouin zone (Fig.~\ref{fig:ssf}), the structure factor obtained from DMRG simulations has a much broader and more diffuse structure than in the ordered phase at $J_2 = 0$, which compares well with the analytic result for a $U(1)$ DSL (Fig.~\ref{fig:ssf}$d$), suggesting qualitative agreement notwithstanding the finite cylinder effects.
+Perhaps the most striking aspect, however, is the structure of the excitations at the $K$ points.
+As for the Goldstone mode in the symmetry-broken phase, there is a minimum in the candidate QSL phase, albeit with a flatter dispersion and a rich structure of the distribution of the spectral weight above the minimum in contrast to the $120^{\circ}$ phase.
+The locations of the minima at ${K}$ and ${K^{\prime}}$ and related points are in accordance with the field-theoretical predictions by Song \textit{et al.}~\cite{Song2019, Song2020}: They report the occurrence of triplet monopole excitations at the corners of the Brillouin zone for a $U(1)$ DSL on a triangular lattice.
+The comparison of Fig.~\ref{fig:panel2}\refsubfig{b} with variational Monte Carlo data for a DSL ansatz \cite{Becca2019, Ferrari2020} supports this conjecture.
+At the transition to the ordered phase for smaller $J_2$ coupling, the monopole operators whose quantum numbers correspond to the $K$ points condense~\cite{Song2019, Dupuis2019}, thus building up the familiar three-sublattice order.
+The comparison of the static structure factor sustains this theory: Although in the QSL phase at $\frac{J_2}{J_1}=0.125$, $\chi({\bf k})$ still exhibits maxima in the intensity around the $K$ points of the Brillouin zone (Fig.~\ref{fig:ssf}), the structure factor obtained from DMRG simulations has a much broader and more diffuse structure than in the ordered phase at $J_2 = 0$, which compares well with the analytic result for a $U(1)$ DSL [Fig.~\ref{fig:ssf}\refsubfig{d}], suggesting qualitative agreement notwithstanding the finite-cylinder effects.